21 Best Things to do in Cartagena

 Source: UNESCO website.

-I have found UNESCO sites to be interesting and rich with history.
+I have found UNESCO sites to be interesting and rich in history.
 I do seek them out in the areas that I travel to and find they are always worth seeing.

 Inside the Walled City